 Eat healthy foods

-With the summer come a huge variety of fresh fruits and vegetables so load up on salads, juices, steamed vegetables.
-Get creative with the beautiful variety of colors to make sure you get all the antioxidants and nutrients your skin needs.
-A diet rich in flavonoids will help to ensure a healthy and glowing skin.
-No-fat or low-fat diets will cause your skin to dry, wrinkle and age.
+With summers come a huge variety of fresh fruits and vegetables, so load up on salads, juices, and steamed vegetables.
+Try picking a fruit of a different colour every day to make sure you get all the antioxidants and nutrients your skin needs.
+A diet rich in flavonoids will help to ensure healthy and glowing skin.
+No-fat or low-fat diets will cause your skin to dry, wrinkle, and age.
 You need essential fats in your diet to keep your skin moist and supple.
 Nuts and seeds and fresh fish are excellent sources of good fats.

 Avoid going out during peak hours